 The good news is that meeting facilitation is simply a skill you have to practice.
-To help build your chops and conquer your fears, here are some pointers and pro tips that will increase your confidence.
+To help build your chops and conquer your fears, here are some pointers and pro tips that will help you manage your next meeting with confidence.

 People are far more engaged in discussions when they’re not firing off an email or checking Facebook.
 So take a hardline approach and ask for all laptops, tablets, and phones to be turned off.
 The only exception is the meeting’s scribe, who gets a pass to use their device of choice for taking notes.
 Don’t start the meeting until everyone is tuned in and ready to contribute.

 A laptops-closed/phones-off policy is critical for sessions that revolve around active listening and flat-out, transparent sharing.
-Can you imagine someone working up the courage to share brutally honest feedback in a Health Monitor while their teammates pecked away on a pull request?
+Can you imagine someone working up the courage to share a dissenting opinion while their teammates pecked away on email?
 Not so much.
-Same goes for retrospectives and sparring.
-For sessions like these, it’s best if the facilitator takes notes so all participants are fully engaged in the discussion.
+For team retrospectives and similar types of meetings, it’s best if the facilitator takes notes so all participants are fully engaged in the discussion.

-If someone insists they need to be working on something else during the meeting, then give them permission to leave the room and go do that work.
-They’ll have an easier time of it without the distraction of people talking around them anyway.
+If someone insists they need to be working on something else during the meeting, then give them permission to leave the room and go do it.
+They’ll have an easier time of it and produce better work without the distraction of people talking around them anyway.

 Give them a pen, and ask them to take charge of capturing ideas on the whiteboard.
 Not only does this intrinsically task them with listening (i.e., creating space for others to speak), you also avoid the scenario where they sit in the back of the room trashing ideas that diverge from their own.
 No hecklers, please.

-Many of the plays in the Team Playbook are essentially problem-solving workshops (5 Whys, Experience Canvas, Premortem, Empathy Mapping… the list goes on).
-As facilitator, it’s not your job to have all the answers.
+Many meetings are essentially problem-solving workshops (5 Whys, Experience Canvas, Premortem, Empathy Mapping… the list goes on).
+As the meeting facilitator, it’s not your job to have all the answers.
 It is your job, however, to lead the group to answers.
 That means posing the right questions at the right time.
-When done well, pointed questions will challenge assumptions that may be preventing them from getting to that “ah-ha!” moment.
+When done well, pointed questions will challenge assumptions that may be preventing the group from getting to that “ah-ha!” moment.

 Even if you think you have The Answer™, resist the temptation to offer it up.
 Instead, ask leading questions that guide the group to that answer (it’s more meaningful if they arrive at that conclusion themselves).
-Here are a few generic old favorites that you can customise:
+Here are a few of my favorites that you can customise: